 Glacier/Deep Archive cost optimization (reduce restores and requests)

-1) Reduce restores and rehydration
+1) Reduce unnecessary restores and rehydration

 • Cache restored datasets for a short time instead of re-restoring repeatedly.